Algorithm-assisted discovery of an intrinsic order among mathematical constants: Discovered conservative matrix fields

 The Ramanujan Machine \cite{TRM} generated hundreds of continued fraction formulas for $e$.
 Generalizing these formulas, we constructed parametric families of continued fractions, which led us to find the following conservative matrix field:

 This matrix field can be generated through the degree 1 analytical construction of matrix fields presented in Appendix \ref{app:CMF_families} by setting $\vec{c} = (0,-1,-1,0)$.
-By applying rational indents, this conservative matrix field can also generate sequences that converge to linear fractional transformations of the Euler–Gompertz constant and to other values of the ${}_1 F_1$ hyper-geometric function.
+By following trajectories in other quadrants, this conservative matrix field can also generate sequences that converge to linear fractional transformations of the Euler–Gompertz constant and to other values of the ${}_1 F_1$ hyper-geometric function.